pdfaerber/PS-SE-Capstone/README.md

 This is an expense tracker application based on Model, View, Controller (MVC) architecture.

 Front End Build:
--ReactJS components with Axios and React Routing
+ReactJS components with Axios and React Routing,
--CSS3 for stying of components and display data,
+CSS3 for stying of components and display data

 Back End Build:
 -Spring Boot